Parental Responsibility Law

-If a mother doesn’t agree to the father having parental responsibility, he can apply to the court for an order.
+If a mother doesn’t agree to the father having parental responsibility, he can apply to the court to help him in obtaining parental responsibility.

-If you need clarification on parental responsibility or are wanting parental responsibility, our Family Law team are ready to advise you.
+If you need clarification on parental responsibility or are wanting parental responsibility, our family law team are ready to advise you on parental responsibility laws.